Thomas Frederick (Royal Navy officer)

-Rear-Admiral Thomas Lennox Frederick (25 March 1750 – 7 October 1799) was an officer in the Royal Navy who served during the American War of Independence and the French Revolutionary Wars.
+Rear-Admiral Thomas Lennox Frederick (25 March 1750 – 7 October 1799) was a Royal Navy officer who served in the American War of Independence and French Revolutionary Wars.
 He was a highly educated officer and a very greatly esteemed seaman, rising to the rank of rear-admiral of the red.

 Early life

 He was born on 25 March 1750, in the parish of St George's, Hanover Square.
 He was the son of Sir Charles Frederick, the Surveyor-General of the Ordnance, and Lucy Boscawen.
 His grandfather was Sir John Frederick.
 Thomas first went to sea in 1768, under Captain Peter Parker.